cgta/otest/README.md

-# otest 0.2.1 - Unit Testing for Scala and ScalaJs
+# otest 0.2.2 - Unit Testing for Scala and ScalaJs

 Its suites are very similar to FunSuites from ScalaTest and its assertions simply throw `cgta.otest.AssertionFailure` when they fail.

 It was inspired by [utest](https://github.com/lihaoyi/utest), but designed to fit into our legacy codebase, with minimal refactoring.

-It currently is built targeting `Scala 2.10` & `Scala 2.11` as well as  `ScalaJs 0.6.0`
+It currently is built targeting `Scala 2.11` as well as  `ScalaJs 0.6.5`

 Motivation
 ==========